openmessaging/openchaos/README.md

       Help message
     --install
       Whether to install program.
 It will download the installation package on each cluster node.
-When you first use OpenMessaging-Chaos to test a distributed system, it should be true.
+When you first use OpenChaos to test a distributed system, it should be true.
       Default: false
     -t, --limit-time